SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 3. how much we personally wish to remember him, and
 4. some thoughts upon his likely legacy.

+(Apologies to our readers outside the US for the bizarre American cultural references here.
+Just trust that they're appropriate to the situation.)

 In the meantime, best wishes to the prosecutors of the Southern District of New York.

 ---